-We are back at Harpeth Hills Golf Course in Nashville, TN.
-Day One (Thursday May 16) is our “Live Sound Day” and features our engineering friends in the Live Sound industry.
-Day Two (Friday May 17) is our “Studio Day” and focuses on our Recording Studio community.
+We are back at the scenic Harpeth Hills Golf Course in Nashville, TN.
+Day One (Thursday May 14) is our “Live Sound Day” and features our engineering friends in the Live Sound industry.
+Day Two (Friday May 15) is our “Studio Day” and focuses on our Recording Studio community.
 Both days will include a 4-person scramble, breakfast, and awards receptions following the golf, along with an abundance of treats and beverages along the way.

 From Mike Porter:

 “The music industry lost another pioneer this past Sunday.
 Glenn Snoddy passed away in hospice care.
 Many of us owe our careers to Glenn who took a chance on so many of us young ‘uns.
 Glenn went to radio school in the military, later worked at WSM radio and then worked with Owen and Harold Bradley at Bradley’s Recording and Film Studios at the start of Music Row.
 During his time there he turned an accident in the studio into the Maestro Fuzz Tone pedal that shaped so many songs over the years.
 Glenn was the recording engineer on Cash’s “Ring of Fire” and he’s also the one who hired Kristofferson to be the custodian and sweep the floors at the studio.
 He was hired by The Crescent Company to turn the old Woodland Street Theater into one of the largest independent recording studios of its day, Woodland Sound Studios.
 That’s where many of us got our start in the industry.
 Glenn turned 96 earlier this month, he was a true Southern Gentleman and we will miss him.”

 Murfreesboro, Tennessee 37130

 Phone: (615) 893-5151